 - Prioritize: Because the bug affects core purchasing functionality, it’s labeled High Priority.

 - Identify Source: On investigation, the bug is tied to a recent JavaScript library update.
+The assigned software engineer creates a new branch in the source control system to work on the fix.

 - Test Coverage: After the fix, QA tests across various browsers.
 The bug transitions from